hosseinmoein/Leopard/README.md

     std::cout << "Capacity threads: " << thr_pool.capacity_threads() << std::endl;

     // You don't have to call shutdown() necessarily, but you could.
-    // It is called by the distrcutor.
+    // It is called by the destructor.
     //
     thr_pool.shutdown();
     return (EXIT_SUCCESS);